 The building is adjacent to Independence Hall and located at 6th and Chestnut Streets.
 It’s been restored to its 1796 condition and is open to public tours as part of the Independence National Park.

 Carpenter’s Hall opened in 1775 and is one of the most historic sites in Pennsylvania.
 It was built for for the Carpenter’s Company of the City and County of Philadelphia, the country’s oldest craft guild.
 The structure is the birthplace of the Commonwealth of Pennsylvania and the meeting place for the First Continental Congress in 1774.

 The building went on to serve as a war hospital for both the Americans and the British during the Revolutionary War.
 It was later the Federal Customs House in Philadelphia from 1802 – 1819.
-It’s been visited by Heads of State but is most important for Patrick Henry, John Adams and John Hancock.
-It’s at Carpenters Hall where the delegates of the First Continental Congress began to sew the seeds of the American Revolution which was declared just a few blocks away at Independence Hall.
+It’s been visited by Heads of State but is most important for Patrick Henry, John Adams, and John Hancock.
+It’s at Carpenters Hall where the delegates of the First Continental Congress began to sow the seeds of the American Revolution which were declared just a few blocks away at Independence Hall.

 4. The Liberty Bell

 Perhaps one of America’s greatest and most well-known symbols of freedom is the Liberty Bells.
 It was commissioned by the colonial government of Pennsylvania in 1752.
 The bell was cast in England at the Whitechapel Foundry within the walls of the Tower of London.